agarfar/readme-generator/README.md

 Navigate to the repository in the terminal.
 Then, run 'node index.js' and answer the prompts.
 Upon completion, a README will be generated in the 'md' directory.

-Watch the embedded video to see an example README output:
+Watch the video at the provided link to see an example README output: https://drive.google.com/file/d/1kL8fYOibuPtPqx-TS8iBKl9nktoBBpeo/view

 ## License